OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 		savedContext = context;
 	}
 }
 ```

+*Unit Testing Conventions*
+Test a factory much like you would test a service, except be sure to:
+* Declare a new factory at the start of every test
+* Exercise the producted object, not just the callback function

 #### Controller
 Controllers are all about connecting data and logic from Factories and Services to HTML Views.
 An ideal controller won't do much more than this, and will be as 'thin' as possible.